theteleporter/site/README.md

 # Site

-This is The Teleporter site with the blog.
+This is the code that powers The Teleporter site.
 It includes:

 - MDX and Markdown support